ADR-002: HELIX Tracker Write Safety Model

 The tracker will not pretend to provide arbitrary multi-writer transactional semantics.
 Instead, it will define the supported local execution model, require explicit detection or prevention of silent lost updates, and make malformed tracker state a surfaced failure rather than something the rest of HELIX must guess around.

-The supported local model must explicitly include one automated helix-run
+The supported local model must explicitly include one automated ddx work

 session progressing execution while another local session refines specs or